tylermercer/personal-website/src/content/posts/software/free-lunches.md

 > lifecycle can be serialized and moved to a different VM instance (server to
 > browser).
 There, the application simply resumes where the serialization
 > stopped.
 No hydration is required.
 This is why we say that Qwik applications
-> don't hydrate; they resume.
+> don’t hydrate; they resume.

-This means that components that only need JS on the server (e.g. a top nav bar that has no JS-powered interactivity) don't need to run JS on the client at all!
+This means that components that only need JS on the server (e.g. a top nav bar that has no JS-powered interactivity) don’t need to run JS on the client at all!
 Qwik is able to ship to the browser just the parts that are actually needed for interactivity.
 It can even defer those parts individually, e.g. only running the JS file for a click listener for a button once the button is interacted